Get a free no obligation quote & instant decision

 Example of how a bridging loan works

 Here’s an example of how a bridging loan works if you own your property outright.
-Although you can also get a bridging loan if you have a mortgage on your property:
+The same principle applies if you already have a mortgage, although the amount you can borrow will depend on the equity available.

 • Find your new home: Say it costs £300,000 and if you can’t move quickly, you’ll lose out.